hisptz/dhis2-public-portal/SECURITY_ARCHITECTURE.md

 ### Personal Access Token (PAT) Authentication

-The DHIS2 Public Portal uses Personal Access Tokens (PAT) for secure authentication with DHIS2 instances.
+The DHIS2 FlexiPortal uses Personal Access Tokens (PAT) for secure authentication with DHIS2 instances.
 This approach offers several security advantages:

 1. **Server-Side Authentication**: The PAT is stored and used exclusively on the server side, never exposed to client browsers.
 2. **Limited Scope**: PATs can be configured with specific permissions in DHIS2, following the principle of least privilege.